Elmer Møller

 Elmer Møller (born 9 July 2003) is a Danish professional tennis player.

-He has a career-high ATP singles ranking of No. 102, achieved on 14 July 2025 and a career-high doubles ranking of No. 899, achieved on 26 June 2023.
-He is currently the No. 2 Danish singles player.
+He has a career-high ATP singles ranking of No. 102 achieved on 14 July 2025 and a doubles ranking of No. 899, reached on 26 June 2023.
+He is currently the No. 2 singles player from Denmark.

 Møller represents Denmark at the Davis Cup, where he has a W/L record of 1–2.

 Career

 2024: Maiden Challenger title

 In May 2024, Møller reached his maiden Challenger final at the 2024 Schwaben Open, losing to Timofey Skatov.
 In August, he made his second final at the 2024 Svijany Open in Liberec, Czechia but lost to Hugo Dellien.
 He reached a new career-high ranking of No. 251 on 5 August 2024.

-In September, at the 2024 Lisboa Belém Open where he entered the main draw as a lucky loser, he reached the semifinals losing to Raphael Collignon.
-The following week, at the next Challenger, the 2024 Braga Open, he went one step further and reached his third final, after qualifying for the main draw.
-He won his maiden Challenger title defeating fifth seed Daniel Elahi Galán in the final.
-As a result he reached the top 200 at world No. 169 in the rankings on 14 October 2025.
+In September, at the 2024 Lisboa Belém Open where he entered the main draw as a lucky loser, he reached the semifinals before losing to Raphaël Collignon.
+The following week, at the next Challenger, the 2024 Braga Open, after qualifying for the main draw, he went one step further and reached his third final.
+He won his maiden Challenger title, defeating fifth seed Daniel Elahi Galán in the final.
+As a result, he reached the top 200 at world No. 169 in the rankings on 14 October 2025.

 2025: Major, Masters and top 125 debuts

-Møller reached the top 150 at world No. 149 on 27 January 2025 after the 2025 Australian Open.
-In April, he reached the final at the 2025 Girona Challenger but lost to Marin Cilic.
-Following lifting his biggest title at the Challenger 125, the 2025 Open de Oeiras, defeating top seed Francisco Comesaña in straight sets, Møller reached world No. 114 in the singles rankings on 21 April 2025.
+Møller reached world No. 149 on 27 January 2025 after the 2025 Australian Open.
+In April, he reached the final at the 2025 Girona Challenger but lost to Marin Čilić.
+Following lifting his biggest title at a Challenger 125, the 2025 Open de Oeiras, defeating top seed Francisco Comesaña in straight sets, Møller reached world No. 114 in the singles rankings on 21 April 2025.

 Møller made his Masters 1000 debut at the 2025 Mutua Madrid Open after qualifying for the main draw, where he lost to João Fonseca.

 Ranked No. 111, Møller made his Grand Slam main draw debut at the 2025 French Open as a lucky loser.
 Moller also made his debut at the 2025 Wimbledon Championships following the withdrawal of Casper Ruud.
 He won his second Challenger title of the season at the 2025 Iași Open and reached a new career high of world No. 102 on 14 July 2025.